-My alcohol-addicted head and my skeletal body lost touch with each other and my malnourished, chemically overloaded system struggled to cope with all the new toxins it was being asked to process.
+Only my alcohol-addicted head and my now skeletal body had long since lost touch with each other and so my malnourished, chemically overloaded system struggled to cope with everything that it was now being asked to process.

 So I gained the weight back that I had lost pretty quickly.

 And then I gained 2 more for good measure.

 It really didn't matter while I was in there...
 I was far too ill too care...and we all wore pj's and jogging bottoms in there anyway so none of us stood out.